Applying Author Styles

 Styling not only lets web page authors style their own web pages; it also moves browser code to a simple style sheet.
 And that’s a big improvement: the style sheet is simpler and easier to edit.
 Sometimes converting code to data like this means maintaining a new format, but browsers get to reuse a format, CSS, they need to support anyway.

-But of course our chapter also has the nice benefit of even better rendering of this book’s homepage.
+But of course styling also has the nice benefit of nicely rendering this book’s homepage (Figure 3).
 Notice how the background is no longer gray, and the links have colors.

-Usually a point is one 72nd of an inch while pixel size depends on the screen, but CSS instead defines an inch as 96 pixels, because that was once a common screen resolution.
+Usually a point is 1/72 of an inch while pixel size depends on the screen, but CSS instead defines an inch as 96 pixels, because that was once a common screen resolution.
 And these CSS pixels need not be physical pixels!
 Seem weird?
-This complexity is the result of changes in browsers (zooming) and hardware (high-DPI screens) plus the need to be compatible with older web pages meant for the time when all screens had 96 pixels per inch.
+This complexity is the result of changes in browsers (zooming) and hardware (high-DPIDots per inch. screens) plus the need to be compatible with older web pages meant for the time when all screens had 96 pixels per inch.

 Summary